Miziziziz/Retro3DGraphicsCollection/README.md

 1. upload your assets to opengameart.org and/or itch.io under the cc0 license (put on a note for license info on itch)
 2. create an issue on this github project with a link to your assets

 You must have commercial rights to all parts of the assets!
 You cannot submit anything that uses texture found on google images randomly.
-Textures must be from sites like CC0Textures.com, texturehaven.com, pexels.com, or you must have taken the photo/painted it yourself.
+Textures must be from sites like CC0Textures.com or texturehaven.com, or you must have taken the photo/painted it yourself.
 3D models and animations must also be made by you or cc0/from sources that allow commercial use without attribution and are not under share-alike licenses.

 things this collection could use:
 * fantasy stuff